 waypoint from the current GPS position, as well as the current

-The heading arrow is relative to the direction of motion.
-Apple
+the heading arrow is relative to the direction of motion.
+Heading is determined by

 successive GPS locations.
-This works best when moving in a straight
+This works best when recent motion has

 GPS power has three settings: Off, Battery Saver, and On.